GOP senator challenges Teamsters president to fight during hearing

 The purpose of the hearing, which was called for by Sanders, was show how unions are improving the lives of working families.

-Mullin argued that he was trying to expose O’Brien as a “thug” after he and the Teamsters leader tweeted at him after another contentious Health, Education and Labor Committee hearing in March, when O’Brien called Mullin, who previously owned a plumbing company, a “greedy CEO” and Mullin told the union official to “shut his mouth.”
+Mullin argued that he was trying to expose O’Brien as a “thug” after the Teamsters leader tweeted at him after a prior contentious Health, Education and Labor Committee hearing in March, when O’Brien called Mullin, who previously owned a plumbing company, a “greedy CEO,” and Mullin told the union official to “shut his mouth.”

 The Oklahoma senator didn’t back down or apologize when later asked about his conduct.